Centre Party (Germany): Ideology and beliefs

-In an updated policy platform in 2022, the Center Party declares its objective is to protect the "Christian-Jewish roots of Europe and defend the free-democratic basic order of the Basic Law of the Federal Republic of Germany."
+In an updated policy platform in 2022, the Centre Party declares its objective is to protect the "Christian-Jewish roots of Europe and defend the free-democratic basic order of the Basic Law of the Federal Republic of Germany."
 The party supports a social market economy, keeping national debt low and strong social security systems.
 The party supports the integration of immigrants residing legally in Germany while protecting German national identity and ensuring compulsory laws for immigrants to learn German, understand German culture and undergo a values test before acquiring citizenship.
 It also calls for strong law and order and national security policies to combat violent crime and terrorism and supports German membership of NATO.